StackVista/stackstate-docs/configure/security/authentication/ldap.md

 2. In `authentication.yaml` - map user roles from LDAP to the correct StackState subjects \(see the example above\):
    * **roles** - for details, see the [default StackState roles](../rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](../rbac/).
 3. Store the file `authentication.yaml` together with the `values.yaml` from the StackState installation instructions.
 4. Run a Helm upgrade to apply the changes.
-If you are using SSL with custom certificates, the binary certificate files that should be used when connecting to LDAP should be set from the command line, use the command under **SSL with custom certificates**:
+If you are using SSL with custom certificates, use the command under **SSL with custom certificates** to set the binary certificate files to use:

 {% tabs %}
 {% tab title="Plain LDAP or Secure LDAP" %}